 The internet is swarming with tips, tricks, and suggestions about how to design beautiful emails.
-We see great examples in our inboxes, or even showcased in blog posts.
-And while a lot of marketers seem to understand the basics -- personalize the copy, make the call-to-action pop, segment your list, etc. -- many still overlook an important component of effective email marketing: emails also need to have visual appeal, or they risk getting ignored by recipients altogether.
+And while a lot of marketers seem to understand the basics -- personalize the copy, make the call-to-action pop, segment your list, etc. -- many still overlook an important component of effective email marketing: emails also need to have visual appeal.

 Oftentimes, marketers do give a lot of thought to email design when it comes time to launch a campaign.
 It makes perfect sense: You have an awesome new announcement or event, and you want to kick off the campaign right with a darn good looking email.